meilisearch/documentation/reference/api/search.md

 Optionally, you can indicate a custom crop length for any attributes given to `attributesToCrop`: `attributesToCrop=["attributeNameA:5", "attributeNameB:9"]`.
 If configured, these values have priority over `cropLength`.

 Instead of supplying individual attributes, you can provide `["*"]` as a wildcard: `attributesToCrop=["*"]`.
-This causes `_formatted` to include the cropped values of all attributes present in [`attributesToRetrieve`](#attributes-to-retrieve).
+This causes `_formatted` to include the cropped values of all attributes present in [`displayedAttributes`](/reference/api/displayed_attributes.md).

-**Cropping starts at the first occurrence of any one of the terms present in the search query.** If Meilisearch does not find any query terms in a field, cropping begins at the first word in that field.
+**Meilisearch crops around the first occurrence of any one of the terms present in the search query.** If Meilisearch does not find any query terms in a field, cropping begins at the first word in that field.

 #### Example